leungant/django-useraccounts-messaging-starter/README.md

 Django project with

 1) Login with self-hosted (email-based) auth and auth via fb, gmail etc,
 2) User-user messages
 3) New message notification ability

-## Modules

-django-allauth for allauth
-postman for messages
-django-notifications-hq for notifications

 ## Versions/branches

-- Authentication, user logins only on master
+- Master    Authentication, user logins only on master
-- '+ messaging and notifications on Add-Django-Notifictaions
+- Add-Django-Notifictaions    with messaging and notifications